isee4xai/NLPClassifierExplainer/README.md

 ### Useful attributes

-You might find the following attributes of the `Recommender` useful:
+You might find the following attributes of a `Recommender` instance useful:

 * `vectorizer.vocabulary_` : The vocabulary learned during the training phase.
 It has 300 words.
 * `vectorizer.idf_` : Inverse document frequency vector